 Senior Writing Instructor and Multilingual Writing Specialist

-Amy Bakke joined Walden in August of 2013 after a few enriching years of traveling, working, and learning around the world.
-Her academic career started out at Concordia College in Moorhead, Minnesota, where she graduated with a BA in Spanish and Business.
-After working in business for a couple of years, she decided to return to school to pursue an MA in Teaching English as a Second Language (TESL), which led to multiple opportunities to study and work abroad including two semesters studying and teaching in Chile as well as a year as a Fulbright English Teaching Assistant in Bulgaria.
-She thoroughly enjoys opportunities to work with students from diverse language backgrounds and cultures.
+Amy Bakke joined Walden in 2013 after a few years of traveling, working, and learning around the world.
+Her academic career started at Concordia College in Moorhead, MN, where she graduated with a BA in Spanish and Business.
+After working for a couple of years, she pursued an MA in Teaching English as a Second Language (TESL), which led to multiple opportunities to study and work abroad, including two semesters studying and teaching in Chile as well as a year-long Fulbright English Teaching Assistantship in Bulgaria.
+She thoroughly enjoys working with students from diverse language backgrounds and cultures.
 Teaching and traveling have also given her the opportunity to develop her Spanish skills and understand what it is like to be an adult language learner.

 Learn more about Amy B. in our blog spotlight interview.

 Cheryl Read joined the Walden Writing Center in 2017.
 She earned her BA and MA in English from the University of Minnesota Duluth and has taught writing at a variety of institutions since 2009 and has been with the Walden Writing Center since 2017.
 She loves helping students figure out how they can best convey their ideas to an audience of readers and especially enjoys figuring out the organizational “puzzles” of works in progress.
 Cheryl lives outside of St. Paul, Minnesota.

 Writing Instructor and Coordinator of Student Communications